-The Doctor of Education Program in Teaching and Learning is designed to prepare scholarpractitioners to function effectively within a chosen educational area such as special education, elementary/middle/secondary school education, adult learning, global or alternative education.
-Students will advance their scholarly knowledge and refine their skills as scholar-practitioners utilizing a non-traditional delivery model.
-The program is not designed to aid students in earning an educator license.
+The EdD in Teaching and Learning is designed to prepare scholar-practitioners to function effectively within a chosen educational area such as special education, elementary, middle, and secondary schools, adult learning, global or alternative education.
+Students advance their scholarly knowledge and refine their skills as scholar-practitioners with courses taught online.
+The program is not designed for those seeking licensure.